s-a-malik/inorg-synth-graph/README.md

 The following work was used as a starting point for developing this work:
 - Goodall, R.E., & Lee, A.A.
 (2019). https://arxiv.org/abs/1910.00617.

+## Disclaimer

+This is research code shared without support or guarantee of quality.
+Please let me know however if there is anything wrong or that could be improved and I will try to solve it.